Can Virginia Gun and Concealed Carry Owners Still Get a Medical Marijuana Card?

 This means that the US Drug Enforcement Agency does not recognize any medicinal benefit to marijuana, and it is considered a dangerous substance in the same category as heroin and LSD.

-Last year, the House of Representatives passed the MORE Act, which is the most comprehensive legalization bill in history, but it still needs to pass the Senate.
-The most likely result will be that the DEA ultimately declassifies marijuana so that states can fully embrace the legalization they each choose to adopt.
+In November 2020, the House of Representatives passed the MORE Act, which is the most comprehensive legalization bill in history, but it still needs to pass the Senate.
+The most likely result will be that the DEA ultimately declassifies marijuana so that states can fully embrace the cannabis legalization they each choose to adopt.

 Medical Marijuana and Guns: It’s Complicated